PrincetonUniversity/install_lammps/01_installing/ins/traverse/scripts.md

 # Traverse

-[Traverse](https://researchcomputing.princeton.edu/systems/traverse) is composed of 46 nodes with 32 physical CPU cores per node (IBM POWER9) and 4 NVIDIA V100 GPUs per node.
+[Traverse](https://researchcomputing.princeton.edu/systems/traverse) is composed of 46 nodes with 32 physical CPU-cores per node (IBM POWER9) and 4 NVIDIA V100 GPUs per node.
 Each CPU-core can run up to 4 hardware threads.

 Run these commands to install LAMMPS on Traverse: